samialtas/CSharp-PDF-PrintPreview-XLSX-Export-and-Generation/README.md

 *   **Improve Text Handling:** Add support for more advanced text rendering, such as text alignment (center/right), rotated text, and styles like underline/strikethrough.

 #### ⚡ Performance & Optimization
 *   **Introduce Font Subsetting:** A high-priority task.
 Currently, the entire font file is embedded in the PDF, leading to larger file sizes.
-Implementing font subsetting (embedding only the characters actually used) will drastically reduce the PDF size while maintaining compliance.
+Implementing font subsetting (embedding only the characters actually used) will drastically reduce the PDF file size while maintaining compliance.
 *   **Background Processing:** For large reports, the export process can freeze the UI.
 Refactor the export logic to run on a background thread (`async/await`) with progress updates to keep the application responsive.

 #### 🏗️ Code Architecture & Quality
 *   **Modularize the Code:** Refactor the core `GraphicsRecorder`, PDF writer, and XLSX writer into a separate, reusable class library.
 This would allow other projects to easily consume this functionality.
 *   **Expand Unit Tests:** Create a comprehensive test suite that verifies the output for a given set of intermediate commands, ensuring that bug fixes or new features don't cause regressions.

-Contributions are welcome!
-If any of these features interest you, feel free to fork the repository and submit a pull request.
+**Contributions are welcome!** If any of these features interest you, feel free to fork the repository and submit a pull request.

+## 🛠️ How to Run

+1. Clone the repository: `git clone https://github.com/your-username/your-repo-name.git`
+2. Open the solution file (`.sln`) in Visual Studio.
+3. Build and run the project (F5).

 Enjoy exploring the code.